ttiny/deploy/docker/README.md

-This is Docker image for <https://github.com/Perennials/deploy>.
-It is bundled for usage with github.com and bitbucket.org, it only needs a config and a optionally a private key.
+This is Dockerfile image for <https://hub.docker.com/r/perennial/deploy/>.
+It is bundled for usage with github.com, it only needs a config and optionally a private key.

 ```sh
 ### from the root of the deploy folder